pandukakarunasena/pandukakarunasena/README.md

 - 👋 Hi, I’m @pandukakarunasena
 - 👀 I’m interested in problem solving and designing
-- 🌱 I’m currently learning React, Java
+- 🌱 I’m currently learning React, Java, Android Studio
 - 💞️ I’m looking to collaborate on any kind of project
 - 📫 How to reach me panduka.karunasena@gmail.com